You want smart political talk without the meltdowns?

 What it is, it's on the Democrats now.

-It's so funny everything is flipped and everything is reversed.
+Everything is flipped and everything is reversed.

 Let me go back to the Uranium One deal.

-Both of you have been reporting that in 2009, everybody they had an FBI informant inside of Putin's network trying to corner the market on uranium in America, even though we have to import uranium.
+Both of you have been reporting that in 2009, everybody, they had an FBI informant inside of Putin's network trying to corner the market on uranium in America, even though we have to import uranium.

 We don't have enough of it.